 Growth vs. Fixed Mindset

-The most influential model of mindset was developed by Stanford psychologist Carol Dweck.
+Growth mindset, the most influential model of mindset was developed by Stanford psychologist Carol Dweck.
 Her research identifies two primary mindsets:

 - Fixed Mindset: The belief that your qualities, like intelligence or talent, are static, unchangeable traits.
 Individuals with a fixed mindset tend to avoid challenges, give up easily, and see effort as fruitless.